MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Switzerland/swiss-electronic-payments.md

   - "fr-ch"
 ---
 # Swiss Electronic Payments
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] allows you to send invoices to customers electronically.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> allows you to send invoices to customers electronically.
 The invoices are presented and paid directly using the customer's online banking software.

 ## Electronic Payment Methods
  You can make electronic payments using the following methods: